zowe/docs-site/docs/user-guide/install-zowe-zos-convenience-build.md

 ZWESAUX  | Load module for the cross memory server's auxiliary address space

 The `SZWEEXEC` data set contains few utilities used by Zowe.

+The `SZWELOAD` data set contains config manager for REXX.

 ### Procedure